pwrobel5/eurohpc-qc-md-tests/cp2k/README.md

 Speed of different MD approaches were compared for Born-Oppenheimer MD with PBE or BP functional, Second-Generation Car-Parinello MD (SGCPMD) and Tight-Binding methods - DFTB with 3ob parameterisation and GFN1-xTB.

-As a metric for each method number of timesteps per (time unit * number of CPUs) was used.
+As a metric for each method number of timesteps times value of timestep per (time unit * number of CPUs) was used.

 ![md-results](images/md.png)

+For BOMD there is no significant difference between BP and PBE functionals.
+SGCPMD makes sense for small systems, while for 50 molecules or more, these calculations have similar speed as standard BOMD.
+From semi-empirical methods GFN1-xTB is usually faster (and gives better results).